luca-rath/dotfiles/README.md

   * fish_greeting.fish - Fish greeting with fish logo
   * fish_prompt.fish - The Classic + Git prompt from the fish web config
   * fisher.fish - Fish plugin manager
-  * forrepos.fish - Executes a passed command for all repos in `~/repos`
+  * forrepos.fish - Executes a passed command for all repos in `~/Projects`
   * ls.fish - Calling ls with parameter --color=auto
   * manp.fish - Open a man page in Preview
-  * mvnpurge.fish - Purge local mvn repository
   * pubkey.fish - Copies the SSH public key to the clipboard
-  * repo.fish - Finds a repository in `~/repos` and jumps to it
+  * repo.fish - Finds a repository in `~/Projects` and jumps to it
-  * repodir.fish - Finds a repository in `~/repos` and prints its path
+  * repodir.fish - Finds a repository in `~/Projects` and prints its path
   * setup.fish - Initial setup for a new fish installation, contains abbreviations
   * update.fish - Installs OS X Software Updates, updates Ruby gems, Homebrew, npm, and their installed packages
   * week.fish - Returns the current week number